vintagefuture/sem-scrum-team-2/CONTRIBUTING.md

 ## Code Style

-When contributing code to Our People in Data, please follow these guidelines:
+When contributing code to *Human Population Insights*, please follow these guidelines:

 - Follow the coding style and conventions used throughout the project.
 - Write clear and concise commit messages.